Virginia voters share Gillespie's view on Confederate statues: Fox News Voter Analysis

 Virginia voters overwhelmingly say Confederate statues should stay up, putting them more in line with Republican candidate Ed Gillespie in Tuesday’s gubernatorial race, according to the Fox News Voter Analysis.

 The analysis – a new polling technique Fox News is testing to improve coverage – is taking the pulse of voters in Virginia and New Jersey.
-The early numbers show 63 percent in Virginia say the Confederate monuments should stay up, while 38 percent say they should be taken down.
+The latest numbers show 63 percent in Virginia say the Confederate monuments should stay up, while 35 percent say they should be taken down.

 Gillespie has said it’s up to local jurisdictions to decide how to handle the controversial statues, while Democratic nominee Ralph Northam initially said they should be taken down, before easing off that position.